 We hope to engage the widest number of Jews and their family members in the Jewish communities where they live, inspiring their Jewish journeys and giving them tools to continue to the next step as active, informed members of the Jewish people

-We believe our educational model and continuing efforts will ensure a vibrant and sustainable Jewish future for young Russian-speaking adults in the FSU, in Israel and throughout the world.
+We believe our educational model and continuing efforts will ensure a vibrant and sustainable Jewish future for young FSU Jewish adults worldwide.

 > Everyone should be a student and a teacher